mrcavalcanti/mosaicoo/docs/sources/datasources/google-cloud-monitoring/_index.md

 1. Choose a metric from the **Metric** dropdown.
 1. Use the plus and minus icons in the filter and group by sections to add/remove filters or group by clauses.
 This step is optional.

 Google Cloud Monitoring supports different kinds of metrics like `GAUGE`, `DELTA,` and `CUMULATIVE`.
 They support different aggregation options, for example, reducers and aligners.
-The Grafana query editor displays the list of available aggregation methods for a selected metric and sets a default reducer and aligner when you select the metric.
+The Mosaicoo query editor displays the list of available aggregation methods for a selected metric and sets a default reducer and aligner when you select the metric.

 #### Filter